PyConPL/pyladies-workshop/0001_python_quickstart.rst

     print("Hi, my name is Lucas")

 In order to write and save code in a file we need to use a text editor.
-Find a text editor that works on your OS (see `list of text editors on Wikipedia <http://en.wikipedia.org/wiki/List_of_text_editors>`_ for examples).
-We recomend PyCharm or Sublime.
-Sublime is writen in python :).
+If you don't have a favourite editor try Atom by Github (https://atom.io/)
+It's open source and free.

-Type the above Python code and save it in a new file called ``visitingcard.py``.
+Open Editor create new file then type the above Python code and save it in a new file called ``visitingcard.py``.
 Then run your first Python program, from the command line, using the following.

 .. code-block:: sh